nd265/viz/_sources/viz.md

 this [color blindness simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/) to check if your visualizations \index{color palette!color blindness simulator} are color-blind friendly.

-Below we pick the `"Set2"` palette, with the result shown in Figure \@ref(fig:scatter-color-by-category-palette).
+Below we pick the `"dark2"` theme, with the result shown in Figure \@ref(fig:scatter-color-by-category-palette).
 We also set the `shape` aesthetic mapping to the `category` variable as well;
 this makes the scatter point shapes different for each category.
+Note: We cannot use different shapes with `mark_circle`, it can only be used with `mark_point`.
 This kind of visual redundancy&mdash;i.e., conveying the same information with both scatter point color and shape&mdash;can further improve the clarity and accessibility of your visualization.